 Fever and arthralgia in a patient with severe inflammatory acne suggest acne fulminans, a serious disease that requires immediate treatment with systemic corticosteroids and isotretinoin (see below).

-Women with oligomenorrhea, hirsutism, male- or female-pattern alopecia, infertility, acanthosis nigricans, and truncal obesity should be evaluated for hyperandrogenism, which may occur due to polycystic ovarian syndrome or an androgen-secreting tumor.
+Women with oligomenorrhea, hirsutism, male- or female-pattern alopecia, infertility, acanthosis nigricans, and truncal obesity should be evaluated for hyperandrogenism, which may be caused by polycystic ovarian syndrome or an androgen-secreting tumor.

 Treatment should address both the physical and psychological effects of acne and should be guided by the severity and type of lesions.
-Light and laser therapies may be used but there is a paucity of significant clinical evidence demonstrating benefit at this time.
+Light and laser therapies may be used but the role of these modalities is not clearly defined at this time.

 As of July 2016, the FDA approved adapalene as an over-the-counter medication for individuals 12 and older.

-Acid preparations (e.g., salicylic acid, azelaic acid, glycolic acid) also decrease follicle hyperkeratinization.
+Acid preparations (e.g., salicylic acid, azelaic acid, glycolic acid, and lactic acid) also decrease follicle hyperkeratinization.
 Salicylic acid is the most commonly used acid and is available over the counter.
-Azelaic acid may be effective for acne-induced hyperpigmentation.
+Azelaic acid may be effective for acne induced hyperpigmentation.